Razuer/chain-grep/README.md

 ### Commands

--   **Chain Grep: Find Text**: Opens the popup for a plain-text query.
+-   **Chain Grep: Grep Text**: Opens the popup for a plain-text query with clear interface indicators.
--   **Chain Grep: Find Regex**: Opens the popup for a regex query.
+-   **Chain Grep: Grep Regex**: Opens the popup for a regex query with syntax hints and pattern examples.
 -   **Chain Grep: Grep Selection**: Prefills the popup with your selection and executes a text search.
 -   **Chain Grep: Refresh**: Re-runs the search chain on the updated source file.
 -   **Chain Grep: Toggle Chained Highlight**: Toggles highlighting for the selection or word under the cursor for chained files.
--   **Chain Grep: Clear Chained Highlights**: Removes all chained highlights.
+-   **Chain Grep: Clear Chained Highlights**: Removes all chained highlights for the current file.
 -   **Chain Grep: Toggle Global Highlight**: Toggles highlighting for the selection or word under the cursor globally.
 -   **Chain Grep: Clear Global Highlights**: Removes all global highlights.
+-   **Chain Grep: Clear Chained Highlights (All Files)**: Removes all chained highlights across all files at once.
+-   **Chain Grep: Close All Results**: Closes all search result documents and cleans up the tree view.
+-   **Chain Grep: Force Memory Cleanup**: Manually triggers cleanup of unused resources when needed.

 ### Typical Workflow

 1. Open a file in VS Code.
-2. Use a Chain Grep command (e.g., "Find Text") to open the QuickPick.
+2. Use a Chain Grep command (e.g., "Grep Text" or "Grep Regex") to open the context-aware QuickPick.
-3. Enter your query and set toggles.
+3. Enter your query and toggle options using the visual indicators.
 4. A new document displays the results.
 5. Check the Activity Bar to see a list of chain entries per file.
 6. If the source file changes, use **Chain Grep: Refresh**.